chocolatey/docs/input/en-us/licensed-extension/intune/convert.md

 ## Summary

 Converting from Chocolatey packages to Intune packages that can be later pushed using `choco push` has been added to a new command called `convert`.
-This command allows a single package to be passed and Chocolatey will then convert it, and its dependencies, to Chocolatey Intune packages.
+This command allows the file path of a single package to be passed and Chocolatey will then convert it, and its dependencies, to Chocolatey Intune packages.

 ## Usage